 0.5 course from: Centre for Global Studies 1000 - level.
 (This 0.5 credit is not applied to the degree requirements, but it is required for entry into the degree module.)

 1.0 course from: language other than English.
 See CGS language requirement (not part of the 9.0 for Honors Specialization, but a requirement for CGS degree).
+And please note that this requirement may be waived, if competency in a language other than English is already achieved by other means and recognised by the Director of the Centre for Global Studies.

 3.5 courses to make up full course load.
 Anthropology, English, Geography, History, Media, Information and Technoculture, Philosophy, Political Science, Psychology, Sociology, and Women's Studies are recommended for first year courses.